 This course is designed to support students who are on a probationary principal's certificate, have completed EDLE 5793 (Probationary Internship), and who are still more than one semester away from full certification.
 This course may be repeated until the student enrolls in EDLE 5693 (Graduate Internship in Educational Leadership).

 5793.
 Probationary Internship

+3(1-4)

 This course is only for students who are on a probationary principal's certificate.

 6003.
 The Superintendency

+3(3-0)

 This is the first course leading to eligibility to take the Texas State Superintendent Exam in order to obtain a Texas Superintendent's Certificate.
 All preliminary work for the program will be done in this class including choosing a mentor superintendent and designing an individual plan of practical projects for each candidate.
 Other topics of study will include visioning, culture, stakeholder involvement, and ethics.

 6013.
 Politics and Community Relations

+3(3-0)

+Prerequisite: EDLE 6003.

 This course is an in-depth study of political and community relations issues faced by the public school superintendent.
 Communications, partnerships, consensus-building, media relations, working with diverse groups, and superintendent-board working relationships will be studied.
-Field work will include collaboration with the mentor superintendent in the areas of district politics and community relations; a portfolio project(s) will be completed.
+Field work will include collaboration with the mentor superintendent on district politics and community relations; a portfolio project(s) will be completed.
 6023.
-Curriculum, Instruction, and Evaluation
+Curriculum, Instruction, and Evaluation 3(3-0) Prerequisite: EDLE 6003.

 This course focuses on the supervision of curriculum, instruction, and evaluation from the superintendent's perspective.
 6033.
-School Organization and Management

-Prerequisites: EDLE 6003 and Superintendency Certificate candidate.
+School Organization and Management 3(3-0) Prerequisites: EDLE 6003 and Superintendency Certificate candidate.
 This course will prepare superintendent candidates to apply principles of effective leadership and management in relation to district budgeting, facilities, finances, and technology usage.
-Other topics of study will be organizational change, group processes, decision-making, and personal time management.
+Other topics will be organizational change, group processes, decision-making, and personal time management.
 Field work will include collaboration with the mentor superintendent in the areas of school organization and management; a portfolio project(s) will be completed.
 6043.
-Human Resources, Supervision, and Staff Development 3(3-0)
+Human Resources, Supervision, and Staff Development 3(3-0) Prerequisite: EDLE 6003.